xiaoqianacheng/qqcheng.github.io/index.md

 # RESEARCH EXPERIENCE

-  Master：Mainly study in the radiation detection based on CMOS/CCD sensor.

- 1、Based on the CMOS and ARM, research in the image under low-energy Gamma radiation.
-The experiment was carried out at the Shanghai Institute of Applied Physics of the Chinese Academy of Sciences.

- 2、Based on the CMOS, research in the image under X-ray.
-The experiment was carried out at Chongqing Cancer Hospital.

 PhD candidate : Mainly study in speckle pattern based on autocorrelation via traditional algorithms and deep learning.

 1、Recovering object from speckle pattern which is imaging through multiple scattering media.
 Focused on multiple scattering media, low-resolution and high-noise, I propose a new method, using the autocorrelation as a bridge to recover object from low-resolution and noised speckle pattern.
 This method utilized autocorrelation as physical constraints has ability to solve ill-posed inverse problem and improve the robustness to noise.